Changissnz/nu_merchant_principal/README.md

 the actions taken by the pulse and the agent during the duration of activity, back to the Great-Wind.
 This relaying of information is the fundamental aspect of the reactive-chain improvements.
-The pulse may die out, due to having no energy left, due to causes that involve the superior performance of the agent against its moves by its design.
+The pulse may die out, with no energy left, due to causes that involve the superior performance of the agent against its moves by its design.
 On the other end of possibilities, the agent may lose their assets and have their capabilities restricted by the pulse, and the cause